 Local Government publications.

-The Accounts and Audit (Wales) Regulations 2014 will come into force on 31 March.
+The Accounts and Audit (Wales) Regulations 2014 have been made and came into force on 31 March 2015.

 The regulations have been amended following on from a consultation with stakeholders.